IntersectMBO/cardano-ledger/doc/explanations/min-utxo-alonzo.rst

 no datum, the hash is represented by ``Nothing``, and takes up ``0`` space.
 If there is a datum in the output, it takes up ``10`` words of memory space.

-Example min-ada-value calculations and current constants
+Example minimum ada value calculations and constants
 #########################################################

 Note that the ``coinsPerUTxOWord`` is a protocol parameter and is subject to